Monitoring resource usage

 Manage the resource pool, or

-Have an instance editor or space administrator role in a space within the resource pool
+Have an Instance Editor or space administrator role in a space within the resource pool

 Resource pool managers can review activity across all their managed resource pools and drill down to the space level